-When you plant pumpkin seeds outside, you need to realize that pumpkins need an incredible amount of space to grow.
-It is recommended that you plan on a minimum of 20 square feet being needed for each plant.
+When you plant pumpkin seeds outside, remember that pumpkins need an incredible amount of space to grow.
+It’s recommended that you plan on a minimum of 20 square feet being needed for each plant.

-When the soil temperature is at least 65 F., you can plant your pumpkin seeds.
-Pumpkin seeds will not germinate in cold soil.
-Mound the soil in the center of the chosen location up a bit to help the sun heat the pumpkin seeds better.
-The warmer the soil is, the faster the pumpkin seeds will germinate.
-In the mound, plant 3-5 pumpkin seeds about 1 inch deep.
+When the soil temperature is at least 65 F. (18 C.), you can plant your pumpkin seeds.
+Pumpkin seeds won’t germinate in cold soil.
+Mound the soil in the center of the chosen location up a bit to help the sun heat the pumpkin seeds.
+The warmer the soil, the faster the pumpkin seeds will germinate.
+In the mound, plant three to five pumpkin seeds about 1 inch deep.

-Once the pumpkin seeds germinate, select 2 of the healthiest and thin out the rest.
+Once the pumpkin seeds germinate, select two of the healthiest and thin out the rest.

 Starting Pumpkin Seeds Indoors

-In a cup or a container with holes for drainage, loosely pack some potting soil.
-Plant 2-4 pumpkin seeds 1 inch deep in the soil.
+Loosely pack some potting soil in a cup or a container with holes for drainage.
+Plant two to four pumpkin seeds 1 inch deep in the soil.
 Water the pumpkin seeds just enough so that the soil is moist but not swamped.
 Place the cup on a heating pad.
-Once seeds have germinated, thin out all but the strongest seedling.
-Then place the seeding and cup under a light source (bright window or fluorescent light bulb).
+Once seeds have germinated, thin out all but the strongest seedling, then place the seeding and cup under a light source (bright window or fluorescent light bulb).
 Keeping the seedling on the heating pad will cause it to grow faster.

 Once all danger of frost has passed in your area, move the pumpkin seedling to the garden.
-Carefully remove the pumpkin seedling from the cup.
-Do not disturb the roots of the plant.
-Place in a hole that is 1-2 inches deeper and wider than the rootball of the pumpkin plant and backfill the hole.
+Carefully remove the pumpkin seedling from the cup, but don’t disturb the roots of the plant.
+Place in a hole 1-2 inches deeper and wider than the rootball of the pumpkin plant and backfill the hole.
 Tap down around the pumpkin seedling and water thoroughly.